kids-first/kf-cloud-credits/managingcosts.md

 ### Managing Billing Groups on CAVATICA
 Work in CAVATICA is organized around the concept of _projects_.
 Each project contains the files, workflows, and output that a set of collaborators have access to.
 Each project is also assigned to a ___billing group___.
 Any costs associated with storage or compute in that project are billed to the assigned billing group.
 Each project may only have one billing group, but a billing group can support multiple projects.
 For example, two users in the same research group could each have their own private workspace as well as a third, shared space for comparison, all under the single billing group.

-Awarded cloud credits will be provided to you through a billing group established by the Kids First DRC.
-This billing group will have a limit at the amount you are awarded.
+Allocated cloud credits will be provided to you through a billing group established by the Kids First DRC.
+This billing group will have a limit at the amount you are allocated.
 Once that limit is reached, no further analyses can be submitted.

 Users can review costs in the billing group by selecting `Payments` under the drop-down menu in the top right of the screen.
 New users can also be added to the billing group under this same menu - for example, a new collaborator joining a project.